 Through deep industry research and workshops with Biome’s team, we discovered a key hurdle they would have to clear — and found a way to turn it into a stepping stone.
 Though wind power is thought of as the way of the future, as an energy-generation industry, it is actually fairly conservative and business-minded.
 Biome promised big results, but they did so through relatively radical means: both their technology and their process of design are heavily inspired by biomimicry, a deep, forward-thinking method that takes inspiration from nature.

 We helped Biome embrace uniqueness as their strength, positioning them as capable of shaking up an industry that had grown accustomed to incremental gains at best.
-We helped them foreground their practice of biomimicry as the key to their brand: it was their secret sauce, the thing that set them apart and allowed them to make such fundamental changes to the wind industry.
+We helped them foreground their practice of biomimicry at the core of the brand in a manner that has been readily embraced by the industry.

 We gave them a brand promise and tagline that underlined both their natural roots and their significant potential, capable of explaining their current products and setting up their next steps.

 We also delivered a dramatic visual identity that was able to suggest the process of biomimicry to the uninitiated in direct but deep ways, and was easily portable across the presentation decks and promotional materials they were producing for their first potential clients.